evennia/evennia/docs/sphinx/source/wiki/AddingObjectTypeclassTutorial.rst

            # this, you'd have to look at the code of the 'get' command to
            # find out).
            self.db.get_err_msg = "This is too heavy for you to pick up."
+           # expand the default cmdset with your own custom set (defined elsewhere)
+           self.cmdset.add(HeavySet)

 Change Default Rooms, Exits, Character Typeclass
 ------------------------------------------------